-- (8) According to the notification, the house prices remain high, namely 2.5 times the level of 2005.
-After a correction in 2022, prices began to show again signs of a gradual increase at the beginning of 2023, and they have remained steady in recent months.
-The FSA notes that residential properties in Sweden are in long standing overvaluation as estimated by the International Monetary Fund and the ESRB.
-While the magnitude of this overvaluation may have decreased, there is still a heightened risk of a significant price correction in the housing market, as the FSA assessed in their latest report on the Swedish mortgage market4.
-This conclusion was supported by the ESRB assessment published in February 20225, which broadly concluded that vulnerabilities related to the residential immovable property sector in Sweden remained high.
+- (8)According to the notification, the recent experience of higher consumer price inflation and higher interest rates was associated with a fall in house prices during 2022.
+Since then, house prices have stabilised and increased modestly during 2024.
+They remain more than two and a half times their level in 2005.
+Several international bodies, namely the International Monetary Fund (IMF), the ESRB and the European Commission, have commented in recent years on the vulnerabilities relating to residential property market and household debt in Sweden, including that residential property may be overvalued.
+Given the evolution of house prices since the latest peak in early 2022, the degree to which house prices are overvalued has in their view lessened since then.
+In its latest Article IV consultation, IMF staff assess that house price overvaluation has been reversing in Sweden.
+While the magnitude of this overvaluation may have decreased, there is still a heightened risk of a significant price correction in the housing market, as the FSA assessed in their reports on the Swedish mortgage market.
+This conclusion was supported by the ESRB assessment published in February 2024, which broadly concluded that vulnerabilities related to the residential immovable property sector in Sweden remained high.
 The FSA also points in its notification to significant vulnerabilities in the household sector, as household debt has increased much faster than both household disposable income and GDP for a prolonged period.
 Also, many Swedish households appear to be relatively highly leveraged in relation to the value of the homes. - (9) This broader context of vulnerabilities and elevated risks that remain significant in Sweden, combined with the fact that Swedish credit institutions are increasingly exposed and vulnerable to a downturn in the residential immovable property sector, as explained by the FSA, may result, in the event of a severe downturn in the Swedish economy or turbulence in the financial system, in a negative dynamic between the residential real estate immovable property sector, the macroeconomic situation and credit institutions' behaviour in Sweden.
 The financial stability of credit institutions and their capacity to provide credit to the economy may also be potentially impacted if investors show reluctance to finance credit institutions' covered bonds.
-These bonds are a crucial funding source for credit institutions and are entirely supported by residential mortgage portfolios. - (10) In their opinions on the intended extension of the current measure, both the ESRB and the EBA acknowledge the FSA's ongoing concerns regarding systemic risk relating to the housing market and the enduring presence of macroprudential vulnerabilities within the Swedish financial system.
-The ESRB considers that the calibration of the measure (which remains unchanged since its first introduction in 2014 under Pillar 2) continues to be adequate, despite changes in the vulnerabilities related to the housing market and mortgages, and the additional measures implemented to target these risks since the introduction of the original measure.
-The EBA stresses that, given that the calibration is set so that the minimum level for the average risk weight floor covers future losses in Swedish residential mortgages in a severe downturn scenario with a high financial stress, it is important for the FSA to be mindful of any overlaps in different requirements, in particular the Pillar 2 Guidance, which is set based on the outcome of stress tests.
+These bonds are a crucial funding source for credit institutions and are entirely supported by residential mortgage portfolios.